slatedocs/slate/source/includes/security/_kuzzleProfile.md

 ```java
 ```

-Delete the profile in Kuzzle
+Deletes the profile from Kuzzle's database layer.

 #### delete()